Todd Bodine

-NASCAR Career
+NASCAR career

-Bodine would make his Busch Series debut in 1986, for Pistone Racing at Martinsville.
+Bodine would make his NASCAR Busch Series debut in 1986, for Pistone Racing at Martinsville.
 He qualified and finished 27th in the thirty-car field, falling out of the race early with an engine problem.

 1990s

 Bodine went on a three-year hiatus from the series until 1990, when he would drive eight races for the Highline Racing #42/#81 Ames-sponsored Pontiac, making his season debut at Martinsville.
 He started eleventh and finished in the eighth position.
 He then followed that up with finishes of seventh at Orange County and third at Dover Downs.

-In 1991, he signed to drive for Frank Cicci.
+In 1991, Bodine signed to drive for Frank Cicci.
 In his first full season in the series, he won his first career race, one of 15 Top 10s in 1991.
 Bodine also won his first two poles which came "back to back" at Dublin and South Boston.
 He ended the year seventh in points.